 Infographic titled ‘Pear Tree Problem Solver’ from The Grounded Homestead.
 It helps growers identify common pear tree diseases based on symptoms: Fire Blight: Blackened tips or shepherd’s crook — prune 8–12 inches below damage, sterilize tools, avoid wet pruning, apply copper at bloom.
 Rust: Dark, scabby spots on fruit or leaves — remove cedars or junipers, space trees, plant resistant cultivars.
 Pear Scab: Dark, velvety spots on leaves and young fruit — practice sanitation, maintain airflow, use early-season organic fungicide.
 Powdery Mildew: White powdery film — improve airflow, use neem, sulfur, or potassium bicarbonate, water in the morning, avoid excess nitrogen.
 Crown/Root Rot: Yellowing leaves and stunted growth in soggy soil — improve drainage, raise beds, keep mulch off trunk, water deeply but infrequently.
 At the bottom, icons represent organic tools: copper, neem, sulfur, and potassium bicarbonate.

-Save the Pear Tree Health Cheat Sheet — a quick one-page guide showing symptoms and the exact prevention steps for each of these diseases.
+Save the Pear Tree Problem Solver — a quick one-page guide showing symptoms and the exact prevention steps for each of these diseases.
 Print it, hang it in the shed, and use it as a weekly orchard walk checklist.

 Pear Tree Health Cheat Sheet